learn-co-students/flatiron-bnb-methods-v-000/TUTORIAL.md

 ## Overview

 In a previous version of Flatiron BnB, we built out the tables, models, and associations for our application.
 Today, we'll be extending their functionality through additional methods, associations, and validations.
 This will make it really easy to add more complex data into our controllers and views.
 For example, we may want to list the most popular cities on our home page.
 We can give our model a method, `highest_ratio_res_to_listings`, that returns the city with the highest "booked" percentage.
 This is much neater than including that logic into our controller or view.
 We'll also be using instance methods to add validations for our models.
 For example, our users shouldn't be able to create reservations on listings that are booked during that time.

+Why is this important?
+First, adding validations makes sure that only the data we want will get stored in the database.
+It wouldn't make sense to have listings without hosts, or reservations where the checkout date comes before the checkin.
+Validating this data when it's saved allows us to make certain assumptions about the state of our application in the future.

+Second, adding instance and class methods to retrieve certain interesting information from our Models will keep our controllers and views nice and light.
+It's much nicer to write `City.highest_ratio_res_to_listings` in the controller than iterating through those items each time.
+This pattern is called "Fat models, skinny controllers" and is very strong in Rails.

+There are tons of tests here.
+We'll go through the specs one at a time.

-## Steps
+## Steps to Solve

 ### City Spec

-1).
 After running `rspec`, we can see that all of our associations are passing.
 However, we may need to add more associations to get some of our other tests passing.
 For example, our first failing test is that a city `knows about the available listings in a given date range`.
 To make this pass, we'll update our `City` model so that it `has_many :reservations, :through => :listings`.

 ```ruby
 class City < ActiveRecord::Base